Projectively coresolved Gorenstein flat dimension of groups: Introduction

-In Section 4 we examine the relevance of complete cohomology in the study of modules of finite PGF dimension and we give a finiteness criterion for ${\widetilde{\textrm{Gcd}}_{R}G}$ which involves only complete cohomology (see Theorem \ref{theo43}).
-More precisely, the conditions characterizing the finiteness of the PGF dimension of a module $M$ that are described by the existence of short exact sequences as in \cite[Theorem 3.4(ii),(iii)]{DE}, may be relaxed by removing the assumption that the module $K$ has finite projective dimension in each case and assuming instead that certain elements of complete cohomology groups vanish.
-Using the complete cohomology functors $\widehat{\mbox{Ext}}^{*}_{R}(\_\!\_,\_\!\_)$ defined by Benson, Carlson, Mislin and Vogel in \cite{BC}, \cite{Go} and \cite{Mi}, we prove that a module $M$ has finite PGF dimension if and only if one of the following conditions is satisfied (see Theorem \ref{Theor61}): \begin{itemize} \item[(i)]There exists a short exact sequence of $R$-modules $0 \rightarrow K \stackrel{\iota}{\rightarrow} G {\rightarrow} M \rightarrow 0$, where $G$ is PGF, such that the image of the element $\xi \in \mbox{Ext}_{R}^1(M,K)$ that classifies the extension vanishes in the group $\widehat{\mbox{Ext}}^{1}_{R}(M,K)$.
+In Section 5 we examine the relevance of complete cohomology in the study of modules of finite PGF dimension and we give a finiteness criterion for ${\widetilde{\textrm{Gcd}}_{R}G}$ which involves only complete cohomology (see Theorem \ref{theo43}).
+Furthermore, we show that the conditions characterizing the finiteness of the PGF dimension of a module $M$, described in \cite[Theorem 3.4(ii),(iii)]{DE}, may be relaxed by removing the assumption that the module $K$ has finite projective dimension in each case and assuming instead that certain elements of complete cohomology groups vanish (see Theorem \ref{Theor61}).